-Critical outsourcing, cloud and third-party contracts are in the process of being reviewed under the new operating model for TPRM.
-The key components of the framework under enhancement include a roles and responsibilities for the execution of the new target operating model and operationalising an Outsourcing Oversight Committee.
-The areas of focus for 2024 include legacy remediation work according to third party supplier's materiality and further awareness/socialisation of Service Manager's responsibilities.
+The key components of the framework enhanced include a revised materiality assessment and a monthly oversight Committee with defined Terms of Reference.
+The areas of focus for 2025 include remaining legacy remediation work relating to third party suppliers' materiality and contractual review, further awareness/socialisation of Service Manager's responsibilities and full deployment of latest regulatory requirements.